Tlor-JJPearson/MultiComponent-Optical-Flow/README.md

 Write command in Git Bash terminal inside the program's directory:

-"python main.py" <-- has script running ericPrince's Farneback algorithm ("optical_flow.py" has this function).
+"python main.py" <-- has script running ericPrince's Gunnar-Farneback algorithm for Optical Flow ("optical_flow.py" has this function).
 GitHub of this specific solution: https://github.com/ericPrince/optical-flow

-"python new.py" <-- has script running Farneback algorithm from OpenCV.
+"python new.py" <-- has script running Gunnar-Farneback Optical Flow algorithm from OpenCV.

 YUV_ folder has: